Easthampton, MA

 Our approach helps students stop worrying about writing “correctly” and instead start to see language more like clay--a material they can build with.

-In this program, students ages 7–13 will write and publish an issue of The Strawberry, Somehow School’s official print newspaper.
-No journalism experience required.
+In this 10-week program, students ages 7–13 will write and publish four issues of The Strawberry, Somehow School’s official print newspaper.
+No journalism experience required!

 Ages 7–13